demisto/content/Packs/EmailCommunication/Scripts/SendEmailReply/README.md

 The script sends email massages with the configured mail sender integration.
-The script sends the email to the recipient's list, including the following information: the original email the sender the person to reply to
+The script sends the email to the recipient's list, including the following information:
+- the original email
+- the sender
+- the person to reply to
-CC addresses, if they exist
+- CC addresses, if they exist
+- attachments, if they exist

-The email body is taken from the incident 'notes,' and the email subject will contain the incident ID and the incident name.
+The email body is taken from the incident 'notes', and the email subject will contain the incident ID and the incident name.

 The script is a part of the Email Communication pack.